-Tel Beth Shean: An Account of the Hebrew University Excavations (Beth-Shean Valley Regional Project) An excellent resource on the archaeological history and discoveries made on the tell.
-It is a summary of the excavations carried out between 1989-1996, written by the director of the excavations, Amihai Mazar.
+Tel Beth Shean: An Account of the Hebrew University Excavations (Rehov.com) An excellent resource on the archaeological history and discoveries made on the tell.
+It is a summary of the excavations carried out between 1989–96, written by the director of the excavations, Amihai Mazar.
 It presents their discoveries chronologically, organized by archaeological periods.
-A stratigraphic table of the site, matching the levels of the site with their respective time periods, is presented here.
+Includes a few sketches, reconstructions, and photos.
+This can be found as a PDF here; note particularly the stratigraphic chart on page 244.

 Beth Shean, the Death of Saul and more (Lion Tracks) Features a model of the city as it looked in the Roman Period.
 Also provides some pictures of the site in the springtime and a summary of the biblical passages related to the ancient city.

 Heavy Rains Reveal Limestone Funerary Busts Near Beth Shean, Israel (Bible History Daily) Gives information about the 2019 discovery of two Roman funerary busts, accompanied by photos.

 Tel Beth-Shean Overview (Rehov.com) Straightforward and just a few paragraphs; this serves as a good introduction.